 The municipality and the employment authority can also develop their own services to be incorporated into an integration programme.
 An integration programme must take into account the multi-sectoral approach and cooperation with third-sector operators and employers.

-An assessment of service needs related to integration and skills (referred to as an assessment of service needs related to skills and integration in the legislation) and drawing up an integration plan is a matter of exercising public authority.
+An assessment of skills and service needs related to integration and drawing up an integration plan is a matter of exercising public authority.
 The municipality must have an official who has liability for acts in office to perform these tasks.
 The municipality cannot outsource these tasks.

 However, the municipality and employment authority can decide whether they produce the following services themselves or acquire them from a training provider, organisation or other service provider, for example:

-- An expert assessment conducted as part of the assessment of service needs related to integration and skills (referred to as an assessment of service needs related to skills and integration in the legislation), for example to assess language proficiency.
+- An expert assessment conducted as part of the assessment of skills and service needs related to integration, for example to assess language proficiency.

 - integration training